nestordemeure/ManifoldMixupV2/README.md

 This repository will be updated to [fast.ai V2](http://dev.fast.ai/) once it gets out of alpha stage.
 In the meantime, I might create a dedicated branch.

-We should add a warning to signal when a module is mixed several times.
+Add a demo notebook instead of a python file.